 By 1961 the nation had been in the troughs of the civil rights struggle for six years.
 In truth, the nation had struggled with civil rights since its founding, but the 1955 Montgomery Bus Boycott started an unprecedented chapter in this on-going struggle.

-On April 19, 1961, Martin Luther King stood behind the pulpit in Alumni Chapel of Southern Baptist Theological Seminary in Louisville, Kentucky, to deliver the Gay Lectures on Christian Ethics.
+On April 19, 1961, Martin Luther King stood behind the pulpit in Alumni Chapel of Southern Baptist Theological Seminary in Louisville, Kentucky, to deliver the J.B.
+Gay Lectures on Christian Ethics.
 Southern Seminary was the oldest and most prestigious seminary sponsored by the Southern Baptist Convention.
 Much of King’s work the past six years had been centered in places where Southern Baptists formed the largest religious group.
 It is an understatement to say many Baptists were not pleased with him.

 King’s appearance caused a stir among some at the seminary.
 A few dignitaries invited by other seminary departments to participate in the lecture series withdrew after hearing of King’s participation.
 But the faculty and administration would not back down.
 They stood with Henlee Barnett, the seminary’s most distinguished Christian ethicist, who had nominated King for the lectureship.